noppelmax/ssc_design/README.md

 + Load the probability of a triangular to be in a colorstyle (Code: `FGCOLOR`) from a black-white-map at the position of its center
 + Draw gaps between all triangle with a given width (Code: `LINEWIDTH`)
 + Draw a Monocolor-Background where no triangle was spawned or draw a TriMesh-Background in the given Backgroundcolor (Code: `monobg`, `BGCOLOR`)
-+ Draw an overlayimage over the generated one.
-This should contain a alpha mask.
-(Code: `OVERLAYIMAGE`)